ponzu222/ponzu222/README.md

 **what i actually work with:**

-- 🤖 &nbsp; AI integrations — OpenAI, function calling, building agents that do more than answer questions
+- 🤖 &nbsp; AI agents — connecting models to real actions, not just Q&A. the kind that calls an API, makes a decision, does something without you clicking anything
-- ⛓️ &nbsp; blockchain & smart contracts — Solidity, wallets, onchain logic, payment protocols
+- ⚡ &nbsp; x402 & payment flows — APIs that charge per request with no subscription, no API key, just a header. still wrapping my head around it but it's kind of fascinating
-- 🔧 &nbsp; backend & APIs — TypeScript, Node.js, the boring infrastructure that makes everything run
+- 🔗 &nbsp; agent integrations — ERC-8004, A2A protocol, things that have their own identity and talk to each other. honestly more interesting than it sounds
-- 🎨 &nbsp; frontend when necessary — React, Vite, enough CSS to not embarrass myself
+- 🔧 &nbsp; backend & tooling — TypeScript, Node.js, the unglamorous stuff that makes everything else actually work

 <br clear="right"/>